patztablook22/patztabot22/README.md

 The bot tackles both of these disadvantages by:
 - Running as the outer ("shell") Metacentrum service.
 - Creating subprocesses on the fly using Discord commands and forwarding their IO back to Discord.

+For security reasons, this bot only allows interaction to manually selected users in the bot's configuration (see #permissions).

+### Jobs

+The main unit of `Shell` is a `Job`.
+To run a job, the script and arguments must be given to the `/job run` command (see #commands).
+This automatically triggers a #view creation for that job.
+All jobs (finished or running) can be listed by `/job list`.
+A job can be killed by giving its ID to `/job kill`.

+## Views

+View is a pseudo-terminal for interacting with jobs.
+To create a view for a job, give its ID to `/job view`.
+A view, consisting of the following elements, will be generated:
+- Report log - job ID on the top, below real-time STDOUT/STDERR of the job.
+- Control buttons - trash can to close the view (does not affect the underlying job), a skull to kill the underlying job (without closing the view).

 # Status